jonschlinkert/matchkeys/README.md

 # matchkeys [![NPM version](https://badge.fury.io/js/matchkeys.png)](http://badge.fury.io/js/matchkeys)

-> Return an array of resolved filepaths for specified npm module dependencies.
+> Return an array of resolved filepaths for npm module dependencies that match keywords in package.json.
 Minimatch patterns can be used.

 ## Getting started